 The history of global fisheries is one of full- or over-exploitation, with a few exceptions (Pauly and Zeller, 2016).
 One of the most controversial fishing practices known to date is bottom trawling, which can be dated back to as early as 1376, when concerns and complaints were raised by fellow fishermen about a new destructive and wasteful fishing habit (Roberts, 2010).
 The extension of bottom trawling to the deep-sea occurred in the second half of the 20th century, prompted by technological advances and a decline in shallow water fisheries (Koslow et al., 2000).
 The fisheries industry, particularly in Europe, North America, and the former Soviet Union, pushed into ever deeper water in search of more fish.
 In many cases, these fisheries were promulgated on the high seas where there were few, if any, regulations (Bensch et al., 2009a).
 Many of those fisheries, especially those targeting seamounts have been shown to be “boom and bust” fisheries, and lasting from less than a decade to a couple of decades (Clark et al., 2007) before they are no longer economically viable.

 The deep sea is an ecosystem different from that of shallower water.
 Here organisms, including fish, generally live for long times, have low fecundity, mature at older ages, and have lowered metabolism and slow growth.
 Drazen and Haedrich (2012) found that for 41 shallow and deep dwelling fish species with sufficient life history data, there was a consistent trend of increasing longevity, decreasing fecundity, and decreasing potential rate of population increase with depth.
 In addition, deep-sea fish may be more vulnerable to the fishery by aggregating on seamounts for mating or taking advantage of trapping of vertically migrating nekton by seamount topography (Morato and Clark, 2007).
-Such is the case of the orange roughy, where fisheries, in order to be economically viable, have targeted spawning and feeding aggregations (Clark, 1999; Roberts, 2002).
+Such is the case of the Orange roughy, where fisheries, in order to be economically viable, have targeted spawning and feeding aggregations (Clark, 1999; Roberts, 2002).
 It is, therefore, likely that deep-sea fisheries could easily and rapidly, over-exploit fish species living on seamounts and ridges, or along the continental slopes of the world.

 Fishing in the deep is difficult, and requires large vessels with very heavy gear in order to reach species living at depths of as much as 2000 m.
 Deep-sea fishing vessels are often of 80 to 100 m length, weighing in at 2000 gross tonnes or more.
 In some distant water fisheries, the vessel may be much larger and house crew and capabilities for processing and freezing the catch while at sea.
 Deep trawl gear is usually in the form of an otter trawl which uses metal “doors” that can weigh up to 5000 kg in order to get the net to the bottom and keep the net mouth open while being pulled across the seafloor.
 The trawl can be very wide, with total distance including the sweeps, bridles and ground gear amounting to 80 – 200 m.
 The ground gear of a deep-sea trawl is equipped with steel bobbins and/or stiff rubber discs that are designed to allow the net to move over rough bottom without getting “hung up” (Clark and Koslow, 2007).
 This equipment guarantees that bottom trawling is the most efficient fishing method in the deep-sea, but also the most destructive as it permanently removes the benthic habitats, typically comprising long-lived habitat-forming species, such as deep-sea corals and sponges (Clark et al., 2016).
 To date, no recovery over decadal time scales have been observed in seamounts targeted by bottom trawling (Williams et al., 2010).